 Year in review

-The appointment in 2014 of a PNF with enhanced responsibility and visibility in the area of business crimes, and the adoption of Sapin II Law in December 2016, were clearly intended to redress this imbalance.
+The appointment in 2014 of a PNF with enhanced responsibility and visibility in the area of business crimes, and the adoption of the Sapin II Law in December 2016, were clearly intended to redress this imbalance.
 In May 2018, Société Générale SA entered into both a CJIP with the PNF and a DPA with the US authorities to settle charges of alleged corruption of foreign public officials.
-The bank agreed to pay €250.15 million to the French authorities and US$292.8 million to the US authorities; this CJIP was a key milestone of enforcement of the Sapin II Law, as it constitutes the first coordinated resolution between French and US authorities in a foreign bribery case.
-In January 2020, Airbus reached the largest ever global bribery-related settlement of US$3.9 billion with French, UK and US.
+The bank agreed to pay €250.15 million to the French authorities and US$292.8 million to the US authorities; this CJIP was a key milestone of enforcement of the Sapin II Law, as it constituted the first coordinated resolution between French and US authorities in a foreign bribery case.
+In January 2020, Airbus reached the largest ever global bribery-related settlement of US$3.9 billion with French, UK and US authorities.
 Charges included alleged bribery of foreign officials and violation of US arms export regulations.
 The company agreed to pay US$2.29 billion to the PNF, US$1.09 million to the SFO and US$527 million to the DOJ.
 This settlement is significant as it marks that France now intends to vigorously enforce its anti-bribery statutes, in an effort to make cases involving French companies of less interest to the DOJ than has been the case in recent years.
-Also, French authorities have indicated that they intend to take action so that the French Blocking Statute becomes more credible, and is ultimately enforced, by their foreign judicial authorities.
+Also, French authorities have indicated that they intend to take action so that the Blocking Statute becomes more credible to, and is ultimately enforced by, foreign judicial authorities.